Saijain/SkinDisease-ImageDiagnosis-CNNNeuralNetwork/README.md

 Train the model using the training script.

-Use the prediction script to classify new skin images.
+Use the prediction to classify new skin images.

 **Disclaimer:**